oapicf/pinterest-sdk/clients/swift5/generated/docs/KeywordsAPI.md

 let includeKeywords = ["inner_example"] // [String] | If set, filters the results to top trends which include at least one of the specified keywords.<br /> If unset, no keyword filtering logic is applied. (optional) let normalizeAgainstGroup = true // Bool | Governs how the resulting time series data will be normalized to a [0-100] scale.<br /> By default (`false`), the data will be normalized independently for each keyword.
 The peak search volume observation in *each* keyword's time series will be represented by the value 100.
 This is ideal for analyzing when an individual keyword is expected to peak in interest.<br /> If set to `true`, the data will be normalized as a group.
 The peak search volume observation across *all* keywords in the response will be represented by the value 100, and all other values scaled accordingly.
 Use this option when you wish to compare relative search volume between multiple keywords. (optional) (default to false) let limit = 987 // Int | The maximum number of trending keywords that will be returned.
-Keywords are returned in trend-ranked order, so a `limit` of 50 will return the top 50 trends. (optional) (default to 50)
+Keywords are returned in trend-ranked order, so a `limit` of 50 will return the top 50 trends. (optional) (default to 50) let includePrediction = true // Bool | <a href=\"/docs/getting-started/using-beta-and-restricted-features/\" target=\"blank\" target=\"blank\">Closed beta</a> Including predicted weekly search volume data for the next 90 days.
+By default (`false`), the response will not include predicted data. (optional) (default to false) let includeDemographics = true // Bool | <a href=\"/docs/getting-started/using-beta-and-restricted-features/\" target=\"blank\" target=\"blank\">Closed beta</a> Including the age and gender distribution for each keyword.
+By default (`false`), the response will not include demographics data. (optional) (default to false)

-// List trending keywords KeywordsAPI.trendingKeywordsList(region: region, trendType: trendType, interests: interests, genders: genders, ages: ages, includeKeywords: includeKeywords, normalizeAgainstGroup: normalizeAgainstGroup, limit: limit) { (response, error) in
+// List trending keywords KeywordsAPI.trendingKeywordsList(region: region, trendType: trendType, interests: interests, genders: genders, ages: ages, includeKeywords: includeKeywords, normalizeAgainstGroup: normalizeAgainstGroup, limit: limit, includePrediction: includePrediction, includeDemographics: includeDemographics) { (response, error) in
     guard error == nil else {
         print(error)
         return